Gaining Wisdom in Pain

 Sharing is CaringLike this story?
 Then share it on:

 Back in 2011, two lady-friends of mine named Ruth and Susan, with whom I served in a choir at All Saints Cathedral in Nairobi, took me to an up-scale restaurant for a talk.
+I hadn't been attending choir consistently for more than year and they were eager to hear from me what I had been up to.
 As we began our conversation, I mentioned to them that I was a votary of President John F. Kennedy.
 (I still am.)

 "Why do you admire him?"
 Ruth asked.